JSpeedie/wmcontrib/README.md

 **Note:** This program is currently being considered for a name change. wmvc is no longer a good name as unlike `wmv` from wmutils, this program does not "shift" or move the window relative to itself.
-It's more similar to `wtp` which "teleports" (just sets the location non-relatively) to given parameters.
+It's more similar to `wtp` which "teleports" (just sets the location non-relatively to the screen) to given parameters.
 Furthermore, this program no longer sends the window to set corners (which is a bad name to begin with because 5/9 of the locations it could send the window to were not actually corners), but rather anywhere on the screen.

 wmvc came about because I often would create a urxvt instance, set it to floating and then I'd drag it to a corner with my mouse.
 For instance, having